first time in Stockholm

 The best place to do just this is Ekoparken, also called Royal National City Park.

-Established in 1995, this 26 sq km big area is the ‘world’s first national urban park’ and is located in the municipalities of Stockholm, Solna, and Lidingö.
+Established in 1995, this 26 sq km area is the ‘world’s first national urban park’ and is located in the municipalities of Stockholm, Solna, and Lidingö.

 It’s a beloved place for all people who need some time out in nature to relax, take a long walk, or do some outdoor sports.